zacBkh/spot-finder/README.md

 ✅ Make user description editable by profile owner only <br />
 ⏳ Create Master Admin accounts <br />
 ⏳ Infinite scroll on index page <br />
-⏳ Switch from SSR to ISG on individual spot show page
+⏳ Switch from SSR to ISG on individual [spodID] page

 Any idea how to improve the project?
 [Reach out to me](https://twitter.com/zacFullStack) and let's talk about it 💬